Q: How do I apply for on-campus housing?

 Q: What are LLCs and Theme Houses?

-A: LLCs, or Living Learning Communities, are first year halls where we partner with academic colleges – six for the coming year – and cluster assign similar majors to those halls.
+A: LLCs, or Living Learning Communities, are first year halls where we partner with the University's nine academic colleges – nine for the coming year – and cluster assign similar majors to those halls.
 Freshmen also have access to one Theme House – the Women in Leadership House.
 Residents of a theme house eat meals that are provided right within the house.
 Students can express an interest in these living options on their housing application form.

 Q: Can first year students request roommates?